 |Lonely Planet Collection|

 Yes, travel light, keep your books to a minimum, but take a reliable current paperback guidebook.
-We pack along a travel guidebook and supplement with IPAD internet research.
-Reasons to use a guidebook:
+Pack a travel guidebook and supplement with IPAD internet research.

 #1.
 Use the Guidebook to Plan.
 Prior to departure, discover vital facts about health, currency, transportation, weather, culture and history long before you take flight.
 Either plan your trip in great detail or roughly, whichever you prefer, but have some idea of your agenda.
 If you only have one day in Istanbul, and want to see the amazing Archaeology Museums, the guidebook will inform that the Museums are closed on Mondays.
 The internet is fine for looking up one thing at a time, but a guidebook provides everything you need to plan – quickly and reliably.

 #2.
 Travel Wisely and Well.
 Well- researched guidebooks suggest the best sites, walk you through museums, take you on historic street walks and recommend good restaurants and lodgings.
 They provide advice for gay travelers, and make recommendations for parents travelling with kids.
 It isn't possible to ‘see’ everything, so a good guidebook lists the sites not to miss and helps identify those that may not interest you.
 In essence, they help you to use your limited time wisely and to your liking.

 |Getting our bearings in Rome with guidebook|